New Brazil poll shows Silva beating Rousseff in runoff

 Both polls point to a probable runoff because Rousseff looks unlikely to win more than 50 percent of votes in the Oct.
 5 election.
 The two top vote-getters would face off three weeks later.

-Silva has clearly pushed the other main opposition candidate and market favourite, centrist Aecio Neves, into third place and is luring away some of his potential voters, the polls showed.
+Silva has clearly pushed the other main opposition candidate and market favorite, centrist Aecio Neves, into third place and is luring away some of his potential voters, the polls showed.

 To keep alive his chances, Neves has had to target Silva.
 In an interview webcast by O Estado de S.Paulo newspaper he focused on her lack of executive experience.
 Neves said he was better prepared to run the country and added: "Brazil is not for amateurs."